2xAA/dead-on/README.md

 # DeadOn

 DeadOn is a drift-less, performance.now()–based clock for precision musical timing in web applications.
-It emits sample-accurate ticks at a configurable pulses-per-quarter-note (PPQN) resolution, making it ideal for synchronising Web Audio, Web MIDI, UI updates, or any custom scheduling needs.
+It emits millisecond-accurate ticks at a configurable PPQN resolution, making it ideal for synchronising Web Audio, Web MIDI, UI updates, or other precise scheduling needs.

 ---